The Link Between Yoga and Chronic Pain

 Did you know it’s actually been scientifically proven that practicing yoga has the opposite affect on the brain as chronic pain?
 According to a 2015 study conducted by Dr. Catherine Bushnell, scientific director of the National Center for Complementary and Integrative Health (NCCIH) at the U.S. National Institute of Health (NIH), yoga and other mind-body practices can help prevent or even reverse the effects of chronic pain.
 Bushnell’s study included brain anatomy research that revealed yoga practitioners had more gray matter in several brain regions.
 Most people lose gray matter as they age, but the gray matter of yogis did not decrease as significantly.
 Bushnell also studied pain perception, and found a significant increase in pain tolerance and a change in pain thresholds among those who practice yoga as well.

-Lucky for me, I am a yoga instructor and personal trainer and know what I need to do.
-I may not solve my problem completely, but when I stay consistent with yoga and stretching after my intense workouts, my back pain is very manageable and less limiting.
-From personal experience and watching many clients who also suffer from back pain, I am convinced that movement is ABSOLUTELY the key to a healthy back.
+When I stay consistent with yoga and stretching after my intense workouts, my back pain is more manageable and less limiting.
+While I may not solve the problem completely, it has made a huge difference in my chronic pain.
+From personal experience and watching many clients who also suffer from back pain, I am convinced that yoga can play a critical role in offering relief.

-If you are even a tad curious, I encourage you to give yoga a try.
-The various types of yoga combine physical postures, breathing techniques, and meditation or relaxation.
-Find one that is right for you and start simple.
-You may find relief from your back pain and explore a whole new part of your mental health as well.
+If you’re nervous or intimidated by trying yoga, remember that there are different types and variations that can best suit your needs.
+Find the type of yoga that is right for you, from restorative to bikram and every type in between.
+You may find relief from your back pain and reap other mental and physical benefits you never dreamed were possible.
 In the words of famous yogi, B.K.S.
 Iyengar, “Yoga teaches us to cure what need not be endured and endure what cannot be cured.”